deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 Specifically, "sign" the class repo `index.md` page (find the yearbook URL on canvas).
 Follow the example already there for "Dave Eargle" -- include a link to your github profile (e.g., <https://github.com/deargle>), and to your built website (e.g., <https://deargle.github.io>).
 Once you have opened the pull request, submit a link to your pull requests.

+**Requirements:** Your github profile and your website should meet the minimum "lab requirement" criteria specified in the respective sections above.

 {% include lab_question.html question='Submit a link to your pull request that signs the class yearbook.' %}